BrioniCo/m_project1/README.md

 ### **To deploy the project**
 The site was deployed to GitHub pages.
 The steps to deploy a site are as follows:
-  1.It is important to first ensure that you have commited and pushed any recent changes in your gitpod.io workspace, do this first by typing: *git add .* then press *return* in the terminal window, followed by *git commit -m "ADD NOTES HERE"*, press *return* and, finally *git push*.
+1. It is important to first ensure that you have commited and pushed any recent changes in your gitpod.io workspace, do this first by typing: *git add .* then press *return* in the terminal window, followed by *git commit -m "ADD NOTES HERE"*, press *return* and, finally *git push*.
 You are now ready to deploy.
 2. Open GitHub and from the menu on the left, choose your repository.
 3. In the GitHub repository, navigate to the **Settings** tab on the top right corner.

 ![Settings Tab](assets/readme-images/settings.png)4.
 Once in Settings, navigate to the **Pages** tab on the left hand side.

 5. Scroll to **Source**, select the branch **main**, then click save.

 ![GitHub deployed image](assets/readme-images/deployment-instructions.png)6.
 The page should refresh.
 You may need to manually refresh a few times.
 As you can see from the image above, your deployed site address should display across a ribbon display.

 **Note**: For my first deployment, I needed to choose a Jekyll theme in order to have my site deployed.
 Github has instructions for this eventuality : [GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)

 The live link to the Github repository can be found here - https://brionico.github.io/m_project1/

 ### **To fork the repository on GitHub**

 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changes can be made to the copy without affecting the original repository.
-Take the following steps to fork the repository;
+These are the steps that should be followed to fork the repository (Note that this approach was not utilised by the developer for this project due to an initial lack of understanding/reluctance about embarking on the process);

-1. Log in to **GitHub** and locate the [repository](https://github.com/EwanColquhoun/wawaswoods).
+1. Log in to **GitHub** and locate the [repository](https://github.com/BrioniCo/m_project1).
 2. On the right hand side of the page inline with the repository name is a button called **'Fork'**, click on the button to create a copy of the original repository in your GitHub Account.
 ![GitHub forking process image](assets/readme-images/forking.png)